suberra/funnel-contracts/README.md

 Each funnel contract is a proxy/wrapper for an underlying ERC20 token, funneling a large unlimited allowance to a limited allowance that regains over time.

+## Factory

+The funnel factory is a contract that deploys new funnel contracts, it is the only contract that can create new funnels.

+Goal is to deploy a factory onto all supported chains at the same address, and **every chain will produce the same funnel address for the same token address**.

-### Contracts
+## Contracts

-1. FunnelFactory.sol - Factory contract for creating funnels
+### FunnelFactory.sol - Factory contract for creating funnels

 `deployFunnelForToken(address _tokenAddress)` - Deploys the funnel contract for a given token address

 `getFunnelForToken(address _tokenAddress)` - Returns the funnel contract address for a given token address

-2. ERC20Funnel.sol - Funnel contract for ERC20 tokens
+### ERC20Funnel.sol - Funnel contract for ERC20 tokens

 `baseToken()` - Returns the address of the underlying token